-Male Female

-He had such a bad day.
+Causes of GBV?
+Gender-based societal perception Male He had such a bad day.
 He was grumpy and tired.
 His family should understand.

-,
+She was rude and refused to obey me.

 Causes of GBV?
-Gender-b ased societal perception Male Female I want a son.
+Gender-based societal perception Male Female I want a son.
 God has only blessed us with daughters.
-7 AD